 Behind the Brush

-Since then, Renee has been recognized in various art competitions across North America receiving multiple awards for her work.
-In 2009, she was chosen by a unanimous panel of judges to commission a painting for the University of Alberta’s Graduate Engineering Department.
+In 2009, Renee was chosen by a unanimous panel of judges to commission a painting for the University of Alberta’s Graduate Engineering Department.
 The piece called “Unity” can be viewed in the ETLC building at the University of Alberta.
-After this point, Renee took a short break to pursue dancing competitively as a ballroom dancer winning a Canadian Championship and placing in the top 25 at the world championships in Belgium.
-She retired in 2015.
+After this point, Renee took a break to pursue a life long dream to become a professional ballroom dancer and also to complete her BSc in Psychology at the University of Alberta.
+Renee completed her degree and achieved her dream after winning a Canadian Championship and placing in the top 25 at the world championships in Belgium in 2015.

 The human condition allows the melding of feeling and emotion in the perception of moments.
 Nothing is simply seen, rather it is felt burning a memory in the mind.

 They say a picture is worth a thousand words, but a painting can transport you to another world and enchant your senses.
 Whether it is a memory of trees swaying in the wind on a warm summer day or a precious moment gazing over a field of flowers with a loved one, I aspire to draw the viewer in to create their own story.

 My goal as an artist is to not only stimulate the mind with lucid imagery but also encourage the viewer to use their other senses.
 Can you hear the sounds of wind through heavy branches by a lakeshore, or the crash of waves on a beach at sunset?